• Home

 1. Read.

 While there are many good books on craft, you can waste a lot of time reading about how to write instead of actually writing.
-To quote Admiral Ackbar: It's a trap.

 Just read lots of good books, in and out of your intended genre.
-Read classics.
-Read contemporary fiction.
-Read nonfiction.
-Read all over the place.
-Be promiscuous and reckless in your reading.

 2. Write.

-If you don't write, you're not a writer.
 A writer is someone who writes.
 It's that simple.
 And that hard.

-3. Gather a Team.
+3. Gather a team.

 You'll need:

-• Readers.
-It doesn't matter how amazingly talented you are, you need people to carefully read and critique your work.
-Look for intelligent, trustworthy, story-loving people who will offer constructive criticism.
-Try to make them follow the "What If You Tried..."
-Rule: whenever they say "This isn't working," they must add, "What if you tried..."
-My family are often my beta readers.
+• Look for intelligent, trustworthy, story-loving people who will offer constructive criticism.
+Try to make them follow the "What if you tried..." rule.
+Whenever they say "This isn't working," they must add, "What if you tried..."

-• help you set goals,
+• help each other set goals,

 • provide encouragement,

-• celebrate your victories.
+• celebrate each others' victories.

-There is a world of difference between writing for yourself and writing for publication.
 Frankly, I don't recommend writing as a profession.
-It's very difficult to get published, to say nothing of actually making a living.
-If you can write for your own edification, and do anything else to make a living, do the other thing.
+It's vanishingly difficult to get published, to say nothing of actually making a living.

-• THE GOOD of being a professional writer:
+• THE GOOD of being a writer:

 • Your work clothes are sweatshirts and old jeans.